AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/styles/index.md

 # Image Model Styles

-You can specify content classes and image style while using text-to-image API.
+You can specify content classes and image style while using generateImages API.
 These styles influence the output images.

 The below table exemplifies the visual representations of each of content classes and image styles/presets available.
-Use the `Preset ID` as a string and while calling the [text-to-image API](../../api/image_generation/).
+Use the `Preset ID` as a string and while calling the [generateImages API](../../api/image_generation/).

 | Preset                     | Preset ID                   |